Government contributors

 Photo: UN Trust Fund/UN Women/Sulejman Omerbašić

-Current government contributors
+Current Member States contributors 2024

 All government contributors since 1996